Fabrics and labels

-All our T-shirts, hoodies, zipper jackets, sweaters and aprons are produced under the Global Organic Textile Standard, GOTS.
-This is an international label for organic textiles that guarantees environmentally friendly and socially responsible production, with additional requirements for every producer.
-These standards are applicable to the complete chain (agricultural phase excepted) from the harvesting of the raw fibres until the labelling, thus ensuring an honest and credible product for the end user.
+All our T-shirts, hoodies, sweaters, and aprons are manufactured under the Global Organic Textile Standard, GOTS.
+This is an international label for organic textiles and guarantees that production is done in an environmentally and socially responsible manner with additional product quality requirements.
+The standards apply to the entire chain (not in the agricultural phase) from the harvesting of raw materials to labeling.
+Thus, the label guarantees the end-user an honest and credible product.

-The requirements for organic cotton are laid down in European legislation.
-No synthetic crop protection may be used in cultivation, nor genetically modified organisms or fertilizer.
+The requirements for organic natural fibers are laid down in European rules.
+No synthetic plant protection products are used during cultivation, no genetically modified organisms, and no artificial fertilizers.

 Unlike 'regular' cotton, organic cotton is grown without pesticides or other agricultural poisons.
-Organic cotton farmers work with organic manure and use natural crop protection.
-Crop rotation is mandatory, which leads to fewer soil diseases and insect infestations.
-There are no specific demands concerning the growth of cotton in areas where water is scarce, but there has to be a water management plan in place.
+Organic cotton farmers work with organic manure and use natural crop protection methods.
+Crop rotation with other crops is mandatory, reducing the incidence of soil-borne diseases and insect pests.
+There are no direct requirements to allow or prohibit cotton cultivation in water-scarce areas, but there must be a water management plan.

-The demand for organic cotton is rising, but still only about 0.2% of all cotton is produced organically.
-It is difficult to compare different types of substances when it comes to environmental impact, but cotton clearly has a negative impact: cotton cultivation requires a lot of water, pesticides and energy.
-A cotton shirt costs 2700 litres of water.
+The demand for organic cotton is increasing, but only about 0.2% of all cotton produced is organic.
+It is difficult to compare different types of fabrics in terms of their environmental impact, but cotton clearly stands out in a negative light: Cotton cultivation requires a great deal of water, pesticides, and energy.
+One cotton T-shirt requires 2,700 liters of water.
 Cotton production is responsible for 2.6% of global water consumption.
-Half of all textiles are made from cotton.
+Half of all textiles are made of cotton.
+(Source: Awearness Fashion)

 OEKO-TEX STANDARD 100

-The Standard 100 by OEKO-TEX is a worldwide consistent, independent testing system for the use of harmful substances in raw, semi-finished and finished textiles at all processing levels and for haberdashery.
-Think of raw, coloured and finished yarns, woven and knitted fabrics and haberdashery such as buttons, cords and cord ends and stitching yarn.
+The OEKO-TEX Standard 100 is a globally consistent, independent testing system for harmful substances in raw, semi-finished, and finished textile products at all processing levels and for haberdashery.
+These include natural, dyed, and finished yarns, woven and knitted fabrics, and haberdasheries such as buttons, nails, aglet rings, and sewing thread.

-The International Organization for Standardization ISO is an independent organisation, made up by 164 national organisations for standardisation, which concerns itself with the development and publication of international standards.
-For Okimono the following certificates are relevant:
+The International Organization for Standardization ISO is an independent organization made up of 164 national standardization bodies that deal with the development and publication of international standards.
+Relevant certifications for Okimono are:

-- ISO 9001 helps to ensure that consumers can expect consistent products and services of a good quality.
+- ISO 9001 helps ensure that consumers receive consistent, good-quality products and services.

-- ISO 14001 helps organizations to reach their own sustainability goals, through a more efficient use of sources and means and through waste reduction.
+- ISO 14001 helps organizations meet their own sustainability goals through more efficient use of resources and materials and waste reduction.

-- With ISO 50001, ccompanies strenghten their energy management systems.
+- With ISO 50001, companies strengthen their energy management systems.

-UNI is responsible for the development, management and representation of the Italian (ISO-) certifications – specifically mentioned on the certificates of the vegan leather being used in our cycling wear.
+UNI is responsible for developing, managing, and representing Italian (ISO) certifications.
+This organization is explicitly mentioned on the certificates for the vegan leather of the cycling clothing.